Guy-Victor Duperré: Early life

-Early years and education

 Duperré was born on 20 February 1775 in La Rochelle to Jean Augustin Duperré, counselor of the king and financer for war, and Marie-Gabrielle Prat-Desprez.
 He spent a few years with the Oratory of Saint Philip Neri at the Collège de Juilly, before enlisting at 16 on the Henri IV, a French East Indiaman.

-Career

-Revolutionary wars
+French Revolutionary and Napoleonic Wars

 In November 1792, Duperré joined the French Navy at the beginning of the French Revolutionary Wars.
 He served against the Dutch and British aboard the corvette Maire-Guiton, and later aboard the frigate Tortu.
 In May 1796, he was made an auxiliary ensign aboard the Virginie.
 In June, he was captured by the British during a night fight.
 He was exchanged two years later and made a full rank ensign, taking command of the corvette Pélagie.

 In 1804, he was made a ship-of-the-line lieutenant, and later assistant of the maritime prefect of Boulogne-sur-Mer.
 In 1806, he served off Brazil aboard the Vétéran, under Jérôme Bonaparte.
 Back to France, he was promoted to frigate captain on 28 September.
 In 1808, commanding the frigate Sirène, he led a troop convoy to Martinique; returning to France, he was intercepted by British blockaders off Lorient, and managed to escape by beaching his ship.
 Napoleon made him a ship-of-the-line captain and knight of the Légion d'honneur, before promoting him to Commodore.
 On 6 December 1810, Duperré was made Baron of the Empire.

 Duperré was sent to Isle de France aboard the frigate Bellone, fighting several British ships in the process, notably the action of 3 July 1810.
 On 23 August 1810, he won the Battle of Grand Port, completely destroying a British squadron of four frigates.
 He was wounded in this battle, and the victory made its way on the Arc de Triomphe.
 In recognition, Duperré was promoted to counter admiral when he returned to France in September 1811.
 From 1812 to 1814, Duperré commanded the Italian and French naval forces in the Mediterranean and the Adriatic.
-In 1814, he unsuccessfully defended Venice against Austrian force.
+In 1814, he unsuccessfully defended Venice against an Anglo-Austrian force and surrendered in April.